GRA 4149 Value Added Analytics

 All these topics aim at focusing on the value in an analytics project.

-For students starting their first year autumn 2022, the course will start in the first semester, and the different concepts will be explored in parallell during the programme.
+This course will start in the first semester, and the different concepts will be explored in parallell during the programme.

 After having completed this course, students will learn more about the implementation aspects of an analytics problem and also the relevant models to analyse the financial aspects.

 Learning what a business case should consist of and what international companies do in this respect is also part of the course.